blytkerchan/blytkerchan.github.io/_posts/2015-11-06-interesting-modifications-to-the-lamport-queue.markdown

 </ul>
 </div>

-[/dropshadowbox]
 The article I will explain part is "Correct and Efficient Bounded FIFO Queues" by Nhat Minh Le _et al._, which you can find [here](http://dx.doi.org/10.1109/SBAC-PAD.2013.8).
 I have set up a [Git repository on GitHub](https://github.com/blytkerchan/Lamport) with the C11 code.
 In order to build it, you need at least GCC version 4.9.
 In order to test it properly, you need something like Thread Sanitizer, which is included in GCC and used by the provided Makefile -- but the article itself contains ample proof that the code will work.

 Let's first take a look at the Lamport queue, as originally presented by Lamport in "Proving the Correctness of Multiprocess Programs" (available [here](http://dx.doi.org/10.1109/TSE.1977.229904)) as an example of a lock-free queue.
-It wasn't ostensibly designed to be particularly efficient but rather as a nice, simple, easy-to-analyse example of a multi-process program ((This is another reason why I prefer the article I'm explaining rather than the other candidate which caught my attention: the tone is much friendlier)).
+It wasn't ostensibly designed to be particularly efficient but rather as a nice, simple, easy-to-analyse example of a multi-process program[^1]

+[^1]: This is another reason why I prefer the article I'm explaining rather than the other candidate which caught my attention: the tone is much friendlier.

 The code for Lamport's queue, translated to C11, looks like this: